 Finally, we want our similarity rankings to be able to take into account total document length.
 This is important to consider as a longer document is more likely to match a query - there’s simply more text that could match the query text.
 An effective approach is to use pivoted document length normalisation, which both penalises documents that are longer than the average document length, and rewards documents that are shorter.
 This variable DLN is given as,

-where, |d| is the current document length, avdl is the average document length in the collection, and b a parameter between the values of zero and one, inclusive.
+is the average document length in the collection, and b

 Wrap-up